mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-22"></a>
 [Back to top](#top)
 ## FL-22 -- Rep. Theodore Deutch (D)
+### Committees
+Theodore Deutch is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016